carolluparu/GryllsBongos/README.md

 # GryllsBongos
-Bongos Extension for World of Warcraft: Vanilla (Requires Bongos)
+Bongos Extension for World of Warcraft: Vanilla

 ### Command:<br>
 /gb or /gryllsbongos